unexist/blog/_drafts/logging-vs-tracing.md

 2022-01-19 16:46:14,298 INFO  [dev.une.sho.tod.ada.TodoResource] (executor-thread-0) Created todo: id=8659a492-1b3b-42f6-b25c-3f542ab11562
 ```

-Adding the object ID to the messages allows to search for a particular object and can also be used
-to correlate different messages.
 This works for single messages, but what if we have more than one message?

 Doing this manually can be a labor intensive and error-prone task and a single deviation makes it
-really difficult to find the message again:
+really difficult to find the message:

 ###### **Logging.java**:
 ```java